 The fix: Have a professional adjust ignition timing.

-A weak ignition spark can be caused by many possible problems in the ignition system, including faulty distributor cap, rotor, wires, spark plugs and coil packs.
+A weak ignition spark can be caused by many possible problems in the ignition system, including faulty distributor caps, rotors, wires, spark plugs, and coil packs.

 When a weak combustion occurs, the cylinder will not be contributing full power to the crankshaft.
 There will be unburned fuel left, which will foul the spark plug.

-The resulting loss of power will increase the demand on ignition.
+The resulting loss of power will increase the demand for ignition.
 The Electronic Control Module will overcompensate, leading to engine surging.